 The LEGEND collaboration has formed by merging the two leading 76Ge-based neutrinoless double beta decay (0νββ) groups, MAJORANA DEMONSTRATOR and GERDA.
 The observation of 0νββ, a lepton number conservation violating process beyond the Standard Model of particle physics, would reveal the nature of neutrinos as either Dirac or Majorana particles, and give hints on both neutrino absolute mass scale and ordering.
-By conclusively demonstrating the Majorana nature of neutrinos, i.e. the equivalence of the neutrino and the anti-neutrino, a detection could also lead to a better understanding of the matter-antimatter asymmetry in the early Universe.
+By conclusively demonstrating the Majorana nature of neutrinos, i.e., the equivalence of the neutrino and the antineutrino, a detection could also lead to a better understanding of the matter-antimatter asymmetry in the early Universe.
 The expected experimental signature in the energy spectrum of the emitted electrons would be a peak-like signal at the Q-value, which is 2039 keV for the ββ-decay in 76Ge (Qββ).
 One of the main challenges for a detection is the unavoidable continuous 2νββ background, ranging up to Qββ.
 Thus, a suﬃcient energy resolution is needed to separate the signal from these background events.
-With germanium detectors an excellent resolution of the order of 0.1-0.2% at Qββ can be achieved, which makes them one of the most preferable isotopes to search for 0νββ.
+With germanium detectors, an excellent resolution on the order of 0.1-0.2% at Qββ can be achieved, which makes them one of the most preferable isotopes to search for 0νββ.
 Currently, the best limit on the half-life of 0νββ in 76Ge is T1/2 > 1.8·1026 yr, determined by the GERDA collaboration.
 The LEGEND collaboration aims to further improve the sensitivity to 0νββ via a phased experimental program.
 The ultimate goal of LEGEND is to achieve a discovery potential to half-lives of T1/2 ≈ 1028 yr, and thus to probe neutrino masses of the inverted ordering region.